exu/go-workshops/README.md

-There is no README.md for ([code for: Testing Http Handler](https://github.com/exu/go-workshops/tree/master/310-testing-http-handler)) use %!s(MISSING) link to follow code examples
+There is no README.md for Testing Http Handler use ([code for: Testing Http Handler](https://github.com/exu/go-workshops/tree/master/310-testing-http-handler)) link to follow code examples